BIOGRAPHY

 As a self-taught artist I began my painting career in 2017, creating abstract paintings from my kitchen floor much to the stretched patience of my flatmates.
 I was struggling with depression, and painting taught me to channel and direct feelings which could only be explained through colour, and the language of painting.

-Since then, after years of experimenting and learning in my studio.
-I paint emotional and situational moments, inspired by human behaviour, nature, the cosmos and a fascination of our world from the mundane to the monumental.
+Since then, after years of experimenting and learning in my studio, I paint emotional and situational moments, inspired by nature, memory and the cosmos.

 I am interested in exploring emotional stories from the smallest moment on the street to an ageless nebula in a distant galaxy.
 I create the work that matters to me, and am humbled by the way my emotional interrogation of a subject resonates uniquely with others.
 I like to paint with a sense of humour, as I think painting is an inherently absurd language- it’s ineffable, playful and can toy with our perception.